reactioncommerce/reaction-docs/public-docs/react-testing.md

 ```

 ### Testing component interactions and events

-It's common for components to have functionallity based around user interaction that will usually fire a callback function or manipulate component state in some way.
+It's common for components to have functionality based around user interaction that will usually fire a callback function or manipulate component state in some way.

 We can test these interaction using shallow rendering form Enzyme to simulate the interaction event and test for the components reaction.

 **Simple interaction example**